johndatserakis/vue-navigation-bar/README.md

 ### TODO

-- Add an optional search input bar.
+- ~~Add an optional search input bar.~~ What I've done is add an optional `slot` named `custom-section`.
+Use this `slot` to add whatever custom content you want to show in the nav bar.
+In the demo, I have an example search bar shown.
+Look at the `./example` folder to check it out.

 - See if there's a way to let users pass a component for an icon and not be limited to HTML strings of the icon they want.